-Compare the throttle responsiveness and automatic gear changing in S mode and D mode to see how they are different.
+Compare the throttle responsiveness and automatic gear changing in S and D modes to see how they differ.
 You can start by following these instructions for using the S mode in a car.

 To avoid sudden accelerations, utilize the S mode on open highways rather than in congested locations or when your automobile is parked.

 To get started, go to D mode.
 As a result, you’ll be able to drive more efficiently.
 Find a less perilous route first.
 S mode is accessed by pressing the gear selector button and lowering it to S mode.

 It’s the identical button you’d use to switch from P to D on your keyboard.
 The gear selector button should not be pressed if you want to go back to N or D mode.